We’re here to answer the most common questions about genetics and surrogacy, which can usually be grouped into four categories:

 If the intended parents contributed the egg and sperm, then the baby will likely look like them.
 Although, there’s never a guarantee that a child will like look his or her genetic parents.

 If an egg donor and sperm donor were used to create the embryo, then the baby will look like those two people.

 It’s the contributors of the egg and sperm that influence the baby’s appearance, not the uterus that carries the baby.

 When a child is born via surrogacy, who are his or her “real” parents?
 Biologically, the answer would be the two people who contributed the egg and the sperm.

 However, some intended parents need the help of egg and/or sperm donors to conceive their child, so their child will be genetically related to one or neither of them.
 When it comes to family bonds, this use of donor gametes makes no difference.

 Adoption is proof that a child’s “real” parents are the people who read bedtime stories, apply Band-Aids and hugs and attend every soccer game.
 Surrogacy and any other “non-traditional” family-building routes are no different in this sense.

-Remember this: Regardless of whether or not a child’s parents are biologically related to him or her, or if they were born via a surrogate, the people that raise and love that child are the real parents.
+Regardless of whether or not a child’s parents are biologically related to them or if they were born via a surrogate, the people that raise and love that child are the real parents.